 Farxiga lawsuits claim Farxiga and its sister drug, Xigduo XR, may cause diabetic ketoacidosis and kidney injury.
 They accuse Bristol-Myers Squibb Co. and AstraZeneca of failing to adequately test the drugs and warn of their risks.
-As of May 2018, a total of 50 Farxiga lawsuits had been consolidated in federal court in the Southern District of New York.
+As of Auguse 2018, a total of 50 Farxiga lawsuits were consolidated in federal court in the Southern District of New York.

 Injured patients from across the U.S. filed Farxiga lawsuits.
 They blame Farxiga and its sister drug, Xigduo XR, for their diabetic ketoacidosis, kidney injury and infections.

 In April 2017, the U.S. Judicial Panel on Multidistrict Litigation consolidated the lawsuits into a multidistrict litigation (MDL) in a New York federal court.

 MDLs help speed up the legal process when many lawsuits accuse the same defendants of similar wrongdoing.

 In May 2018, lawyers on both sides of the MDL were determining which Farxiga cases they would like to go to trial first.
 These trials are known as bellwether trials.

 Bellwether trials act as “test trials” to see how the growing number of lawsuits might be decided.
 Their outcomes can influence large-scale settlement talks.